Loading [MathJax]/jax/element/mml/optable/GeneralPunctuation.js

 Recommender systems are transforming the way people engage with content and products online.
 YouTube, for instance, drives nearly 70% of its view time through personalized content recommendations.
 Thanks to its recommendation engine, Amazon sees a 30% increase in product sales.
 Netflix has reported that users consume 80% more content due to its personalization.

 The business case for recommendation systems is undeniable.
 They not only drive revenue but also increase user engagement and satisfaction.
-By delivering personalized suggestions, recommend systems stimulate users to discover new and relevant items, such as videos, products, content, and music.
-Today, every large e-commerce platform relies on recommenders to boost its profits.
+By delivering personalized suggestions, recommender systems stimulate users to discover new and relevant items, such as videos, products, content, and music.
+Today, every large e-commerce platform relies on recommender systems to boost its profits.

 Brief History of Recommenders.